FanDuel promo offer | Bet $5 get $150 in bonus bets | Goal.com US

 How to claim the FanDuel promo code

-The FanDuel promo is available to all new players that live in one of the following states: AZ, CO, CT, IL, TN, IN, IA, KS, KY, LA, MA, MD, MI, NJ, NY, OH, PA, VA, VT, WV, WY
+New players from the following states are able to claim the FanDuel bonus bets offer: AZ, CO, CT, IL, TN, IN, IA, KS, KY, LA, MA, MD, MI, NJ, NY, OH, PA, VA, VT, WV, WY

 - Receive $150 in bonus bets to your account